artur-gajewski/blogit/README.md

 the end of the main page's URL.
 So if your blog is installed at www.blogit-site.com then the access point to user login will be www.blogit-site.com/login

+#Usage

+If you end up installing your own instance of BlogIt, I kindly ask you to send me a quick note about it.
+I would love to see this blog engine in action some where in the world :)

 #Contributing

 We welcome any developers with various skills and background.
 Anyone is free to join the team and develop BlogIt.